 The second image of the graph are the Adrenal Saliva results displaying the ‘Cortisol Rhythm’ throughout the day.
-Cortisol is the ‘stress’ hormone that the adrenals produce to respond to the various demands (or stresses) placed on the body/mind.
+Cortisol is the ‘stress’ hormone that the adrenals produce to respond to the various demands (or stresses) placed on and perceived by the body/mind.

-This is still allopathic.
-Allopathic medicine has a very valuable place in health and wellbeing of course, but it is important to be clear that in many instances the functional labs are being interpreted in a far from functional way.
+That would still be allopathic.
+Allopathic medicine has a very valuable place in health and wellbeing of course, but it is important to be clear that in many instances (not here at the Functional Health Clinic) the functional labs are being interpreted in a far from functional way.

 We didn’t want that in Robert’s situation.
-We wanted to understand why his Cortisol Rhythm was out of balance.
+We wanted to understand why his Cortisol Rhythm appeared out of balance.
 He wasn’t producing the expected levels of Cortisol throughout most of the day.
 It looked like his biochemistry and nutrient status were not sufficient to support his adrenal function.
-Perhaps his body had been under enormous demand over the last couple of decades that his resources became somewhat depleted and therefore various tissues/organs/glands started to struggle to function?
+Perhaps his body had been under such an enormous demand over the last couple of decades, that his resources became somewhat depleted and therefore various tissues/organs/glands started to struggle to function?